-- 1. Before work begins, Contractor shall provide to Buyer's SH&E organization, through the Buyer's Contractor Coordinator, a hazardous material inventory and the corresponding SDSs. - 2.
-Hazardous materials shall not be brought onto Buyer's property until approval is received from Buyer's SH&E organization through the Contractor Coordinator. - 3.
-The hazardous material inventory along with all SDSs shall be made available to the Buyer's Contractor Coordinator on an immediate basis. - 4.
-Contractors are required to strictly enforce container labeling.
+- 1. Before work can begin, Contractor shall provide to Buyer's EH&S organization, through the Contract Coordinator, a hazardous material inventory and the corresponding SDS's. - 2.
+Hazardous materials shall not be brought onto Buyer's property until approval is received from Buyer's EH&S organization, through the Contract Coordinator. - 3.
+The hazardous material inventory, along with all SDS's shall be made available to the Contract Coordinator on an immediate basis. - 4.
+Contractor's are required to strictly enforce container labeling.
 All containers of hazardous substances shall be labeled.
 Label shall identify substance, appropriate hazard warnings, and emergency procedures. - 5.
 In the event that containers suspected of containing hazardous substances are received without the manufacturer's label, the shipment shall be rejected.
 All containers of hazardous substances must be appropriately labeled and identified. - 6.
-If a shipment of properly labeled containers is received by Contractor without an SDS, Contractor shall immediately request the SDS from the manufacturer.
-No material shall be brought onsite or used without an SDS. - 7.
-An SDS is not required for subsequent deliveries of the same product by the same manufacturer for the same job. - 8.
-Contractor shall store hazardous materials in Buyer-approved staging areas.
-Upon request, Contractor shall provide Buyer's Contractor Coordinator with a list of hazardous materials used on Buyer's property for each day and the quantities used for each material.
+If a shipment of properly labeled containers is received by Contractor without a SDS, Contractor shall immediately request the SDS from the manufacturer.
+No material shall be brought onsite or used without prior EH&S approval and associated SDS. - 7.
+A SDS is not required for subsequent deliveries of the same product, and same manufacturer, for the same job. - 8.
+Contractor shall store hazardous materials in Buyer approved staging areas.
+Upon request, Contractor shall provide Buyer's Contract Coordinator with a list of hazardous materials used on Buyer's property for each day and the quantities used for each material.